When Is The Best Time To Sell A House?

 Understanding supply and demand when selling a house

-• Other issues outside of anyone’s control such as a pandemic – we have seen a national lockdown in 2020 bring the UK’s housing market to a grinding halt.
+• Other issues outside of anyone’s control such as a pandemic – we have seen a national lockdown in 2020 bring the UK’s housing market to a grinding halt

-Selling different property types – when is the best time to sell?
+Selling different property types

 Selling a terraced house or a flat